ralanbowman/APIDocTemplates/moltin-checkout-api.md

 ## Quickstart

 The checkout flow adds products to a customer’s shopping cart, retrieves the cart contents, and moves them through the order and payment process.
-The checkout flow consists of four steps:
+The process consists of four steps:

 1. Add a product to a cart
 2. Get cart contents